refactco/integration-toolkit-for-beehiiv/readme.txt

 == Frequently Asked Questions ==

-= What is Integration Toolkit for beehiiv? = Integration Toolkit for beehiiv is a WordPress plugin designed to seamlessly integrate and synchronize your beehiiv content with your WordPress website.
+= What is "beehiiv to WordPress"? =
+"beehiiv to WordPress" is a WordPress plugin designed to seamlessly integrate and synchronize your beehiiv content with your WordPress website.
 It provides a user-friendly interface for manual or auto-import of your beehiiv content directly into your WordPress..

-= How do I connect my beehiiv account to the plugin? = Once you’ve installed and activated the Integration Toolkit for beehiiv plugin, navigate to the plugin’s settings in your WordPress dashboard.
+= How do I connect my beehiiv account to the plugin? = Once you’ve installed and activated the "beehiiv to WordPress" plugin, navigate to the plugin’s settings in your WordPress dashboard.
 Here, you’ll be prompted to input your beehiiv API key and Publication ID to establish the connection.

 = Can I choose which content to import from beehiiv? =